Danielnwachukwu/MuddyWater-Threat-Intelligence-with-MISP/README.md

 The project was conducted as a practical Threat Intelligence investigation for **SecureOps Cybersecurity Inc.**, simulating how a Security Operations Center (SOC) or Threat Intelligence Team would collect, enrich, and analyze intelligence to support proactive cyber defense.

 ---

+## 📌 Business Challenge

+SecureOps Cybersecurity Inc. supports organizations operating in government, finance, healthcare, and critical infrastructure sectors across Europe.
+The organization faces an increasingly sophisticated threat landscape driven by Advanced Persistent Threat (APT) groups targeting strategic assets through phishing campaigns, malware deployment, and infrastructure compromise.

+One of the most prominent threat actors affecting SecureOps' clients is **MuddyWater**, an Iranian state-sponsored APT known for conducting espionage operations against government agencies, telecommunications providers, defense organizations, and critical infrastructure.

+The growing volume of Indicators of Compromise (IOCs) collected from multiple intelligence sources created several operational challenges:

+- Difficulty correlating threat intelligence from multiple community feeds.
+- Delayed identification of malicious infrastructure.
+- Limited visibility into adversary tactics, techniques, and procedures (TTPs).
+- Slow production of actionable intelligence for incident responders and SOC analysts.

+To address these challenges, SecureOps deployed the **Malware Information Sharing Platform (MISP)** to centralize threat intelligence, correlate Indicators of Compromise (IOCs), enrich threat data, and profile the MuddyWater threat actor using community intelligence feeds and MITRE ATT&CK mappings.

+This project demonstrates how threat intelligence platforms can improve an organization's ability to identify, investigate, and respond to nation-state cyber threats through structured intelligence analysis.